Water management in greater Tegucigalpa: Water supply

 Tegucigalpa, which suffers from ongoing water supply challenges, receives water from major rivers that run through the city.
 The Choluteca and Guacerique rivers supply water to the Concepción and Laureles reservoirs providing Tegucigalpa with a combined flow of 2 cubic meters per second (m3/s).
-The system is predominantly gravity fed with limited pumping to strategically placed elevated tanks to increase water pressure in some areas.
+The system is predominantly gravity-fed, with limited pumping to strategically placed elevated tanks to increase water pressure in some areas.

 Water is also taken from the Picacho and Sabacuante tributaries.
-In Tegucigalpa, there are more than 500 perforated wells, which yield between 1–3 liters per second (l/s) of groundwater.
-Some have greater yields of (between 2 and 20 L/s).
+In Tegucigalpa, there are more than 500 perforated wells, which yield between 1–3 liters per second (L/s) of groundwater.
+Some have greater yields of between 2 and 20 L/s.

 Water use & availability

 World Bank research indicates that the annual water availability in the natural watershed of Tegucigalpa is 175 (m3/year/inhabitant), concentrated over a six-month rainy season.
 Year-to-year storage capacity has not kept up with population growth, which has increased sevenfold in the last 50 years.
 In 2006, water use in Tegucigalpa was 227 liters per capita per day (L/c/d), and by comparison, it is 545 L/c/d in smaller municipal systems.

-Water resources fall short of the City's demand; recent estimations have shown the city's water supply has a deficit of about 60 million (m3/year) or about 2 (m3/s), mostly during the dry season (close to 50% of total demand).
+Water resources fall short of the City's demand; recent estimations have shown the city's water supply has a deficit of about 60 million m3/year or about 2 m3/s, mostly during the dry season (close to 50% of total demand).
 As a result, severe water restriction programs are imposed during most summers, leading to highly discontinuous water service.

-A large percentage of Tegucigalpa's poorest households (38%) do not have access to SANAA's piped water services, where by contrast, only 2% of the wealthiest do not have access to SANAA's piped water.
-Use of bottled water is quite important in Tegucigalpa as a whole, but only 12% of the poor use this option as compared to 70% of the more affluent.
-Water storage towers filled by SANAA trucks are not widely used by the poor because the water is so expensive.
-Only 3% of households report to obtaining water from the water towers.
+A large percentage of Tegucigalpa's poorest households (38%) do not have access to SANAA's piped water services, where, by contrast, only 2% of the wealthiest do not have access to SANAA's piped water.
+Use of bottled water is quite important in Tegucigalpa as a whole, but only 12% of the poor use this option, as compared to 70% of the more affluent.
+Water storage towers filled by SANAA trucks are not widely used by the poor because the water is expensive.
+Only 3% of households report obtaining water from the water towers.